This DIY owl craft project is made from recycled cardboard and a kitchen spoon. Use items from your recycle bin and create your own little owl family.

 I first found this project in a magazine article when I was around 7 years old (a long time ago!) when owls were all the rage in crafts and decor.
 And now they’re popular again, probably spurred on by the popularity of Harry Potter books.

 I’ve noticed lots of owls on Etsy and Pinterest recently and decided to create a really easy version that both kids and adults can make.
-Just make sure an adult handles the hot glue gun (if you use one).
-There are more fun recycled Earth Day craft projects here.
+Just make sure an adult handles the heated glue dispenser (if you use one).

 The materials are all household items, making it entirely recycled with the exception of the glue.